grhawk/cookiecutter-cpp/README.rst

 * Managing dependencies with Conan_, the CMake-Conan-Integration_, and CLion_.
 * Integration with the Conan plugin of CLion_.
 * No need to execute Conan_ commands (everything run with CMake).
+* Provide the possibility to choose between the unit test framework Catch2_ and GoogleTest_.
 * Provide CLI11_ out-of-the-box (if requested).
 * Provide spdlog_ out-of-the-box (if requested).
 * Circleci_: Ready for Circleci Continuous Integration testing